wuyichen24/system-design-knowledge/concepts/Network.md

 | 2 | Data Link | Frame | Reliable transmission of data frames between two nodes connected by a physical layer. | |
 | 1 | Physical | Bit, Symbol | Transmission and reception of raw bit streams over a physical medium. | |

-## Common Protocols
+## Common protocols
 ### Common transport layer (L4) protocols
+#### UDP
-- UDP
+- Features
    - Connectionless
    - Unreliable
+#### TCP
-- TCP
+- Features
    - Connection-based
    - Reliable

 ### Common application layer (L7) protocols
-- HTTP
+#### HTTP**
 - Techniques
    - HTTP polling
    - HTTP long polling
    - HTTP streaming
-- RPC
+#### RPC
 - Concepts
    - Allows a computer program to cause a procedure to execute in another address space (commonly on another computer on a shared network).
 - Pros
    - Efficient for exchanging large data.
    - Bidirectional streaming.
 - Cons
    - Hard to debug.
    - Not flexible.
    - Old firewalls don’t support HTTP/2-based RPCs (Cannot be used for public APIs).
-- WebSocket
+#### WebSocket
    - Pros
       - Full duplex: Client and server can send data at the same time.
       - Connections can keep open for the duration of the session.